Inheritance in ERDB Modelling

 Advantages: Good performance and little complexity.

-Parent-with-children tables
+Parent-with-child tables

 CREATE TABLE parent (